French Language for Education

 After completion of the Bachelor's degree, it is possible to continue further studies on any Master's degree program (after satisfying the admission requirements).
-At the Faculty of Education, MU, students can apply for admission to a follow-up Master's degree in Teaching French at Primary and Lower Secondary School Level (both as single or double subject courses).
+At the Faculty of Education, MU, students can apply for admission to a follow-up Master's degree in French language teaching for primary schools (both as single or double subject courses).
 The single subject course is also taken in a combined form.

 |Standard length of studies

 doc.
 Mgr.
 Václava Bakešová, Ph.D.